patrickromeromccafferty/wetgrain/empedocles.md

 <br>
 And again, nostalgia for origins can be dangerous ‘the way one becomes a<br>
 fascist [is] by darkly pining for mistaken origins’.<br>
-Svetlana Boym, in her book The Future of Nostalgia, lays out two kinds of<br>
+Svetlana Boym, in her book *The Future of Nostalgia*, lays out two kinds of<br>
 nostalgia: restorative and reflective.<br>
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Restorative nostalgia is at the core of recent national<br>